 SYNTHETIC OR DESIGNER DRUGS IN PENNSYLVANIA

-Designer or synthetic drugs have become more popular in recent years.
-They can be made with easy to obtain, over-the-counter products and can be difficult to detect using routine drug testing equipment.
+Designer or synthetic drugs have become more prevalent in recent years, especially with the use of Fentanyl, a synthetic opioid.
+They can be made with easy-to-obtain, over-the-counter products and can be difficult to detect using routine drug testing equipment.

-Penalties for possession of a controlled substance range from a misdemeanor to a felony and include jail time, heavy fines and license suspension.
+Penalties for possession of a controlled substance range from a misdemeanor to a felony and include jail time, heavy fines, and license suspension.

-Having a drug conviction on your permanent record can make it difficult for you to find or keep a job, gain admission into school and secure housing, loans, or financing in the future.
+Having a drug conviction on your permanent record can make it difficult for you to find or keep a job, gain admission into school, and secure housing, loans, or financing in the future.

 Hiring a knowledgeable and qualified Drug Defense Attorney is the best way to protect yourself and your future.